xavierxeon/xxPyStuff/README.md

-a library of python pckages
+a library of python packages